 For most small to midsize ISOs and agent offices, growth through acquisition involves the purchase of a merchant portfolio or the residual stream thereof.
 From a 30,000-foot perspective, this seems to be a logical way to bulk up revenue provided they a) understand what they’re buying and b) acquire the asset at the right valuation so that they are assured to get a decent return.
 Now, this may sound strange coming from an M&A professional, but these days, I’m less inclined to advise clients to employ this strategy.
-I continually find that clients are incapable of properly diligencing these types of properties and wind up throwing good money after bad, which translates to less than desirable or even negative returns.
-Today, I’m more likely to recommend to clients to acquire technology, whether that’s in the form of software (business management solutions), hardware (POS), or some form of payment scheme (SMS text-to-pay).
+I continually find that clients are incapable of properly conducting diligence on these types of properties and wind up throwing good money after bad, which translates to less than desirable or even negative returns.
+Today, I’m more likely to recommend to clients to acquire technology, whether that’s in the form of software (business management solutions) or hardware (POS).

 Remember, the goal is quality growth, not just revenue growth – which is the primary driver for making portfolio or residual acquisitions.
 As such, technology acquisitions, if integrated properly into an acquirer’s company, are extremely effective drivers of quality growth via the merchant account “stickiness” it creates.
 This leads to high retention, and this in turn leads to real value creation.

 I cannot say the same about portfolio and residual acquisitions.
 In fact, unless done properly, I don’t like the strategy at all for small to midsize acquirers.
 Portfolio and residual acquisitions are more suitable, and have greater value to, larger players in the payments space, where synergistic elements often come into play.
 Larger players also have greater bandwidth and expertise to properly diligence these types of properties and accurately model their financial return.